retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

    :py:meth:`to_dataframe()<retentioneering.eventstream.eventstream.Eventstream.to_dataframe>` method.
    For example, it can be useful if it is more common and important to operate with custom column names.

-Here’s how it works with the help of :py:meth:`EventstreamSchema<retentioneering.eventstream.schema.EventstreamSchema>` class.
 Before we go further, let's see once again default eventstream displayed columns.
+The standard triple column names are displayed: ``user_id``, ``event``, ``timestamp`` With the help of :py:meth:`EventstreamSchema<retentioneering.eventstream.schema.EventstreamSchema>` class under the hood.

 .. code-block:: python